-Abbott House uses a trauma informed care approach named TBRI.
+Abbott House uses a trauma informed care approach named Trust Based Relational Intervention, TBRI.
 With this program we have created life values specific to Abbott House.
 These life values are meant to help all of us with bettering ourselves.

 Respect and Kindness

 Negotiate and Compromise

-Focus and Finish Work
+Focus and Finish

-Work and Stick together
+Work and Stick Together

 Build Trusting Healthy Relationships

-Accept Outcomes of Your Decisions
+Accept Consequences of Decisions

-Accept Decisions of Authorities
+Accept Answers Given

-Use Good Words to Communicate
+Use Good Words

 Listen and Learn

 Do No Harm